cestrrada/Portfolio/_projects/mockbuster.md

     icon: fas fa-link

 featured: mockbuster/featured.png
-excerpt: A website for browsing, purchasing and maintaining a movie database.
+description: A website for browsing, purchasing and maintaining a movie database.
 ---

 ### Overview